epoupon/lms/README.md

 # LMS - Lightweight Media Server

 LMS is a self-hosted media streaming software, released under the GPLv3 license.
-It allows you to access your music and your videos using an https web interface.
+It allows you to access your music and your videos using an http(s) web interface.

 ## Features
  - Winamp-like interface, suited for large media collections
  - Audio/Video transcode for maximum interoperability and low bandwith requirements
  - User management
- - Multi genre
+ - Playlist support
- - MusicBrainzID support
+ - MusicBrainzID support to handle duplicated artist and release names

+Tags are automatically created to facilitate music searching, using:
+ - Multi genre information from metadata
+ - High-level information from AcousticBrainz

 Please note LMS is still under development and will gain more features in the future:
- - Radio function (using AcousticBrainz)
+ - Radio function
  - Interface suited for mobile devices
  - Video support
  - Subsonic and/or Ampache API